Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs: Theory of the Lyapunov equation and the SPDE

 \subsection{Existence, uniqueness and regularity}

-The variational form~\eqref{eq:Lyapunov_var} of the Lyapunov equation is natural for numerics.
-For the analysis, on the other hand, it is more natural to work in the semigroup framework, which allows for a regularity analysis.
+While the variational form~\eqref{eq:Lyapunov_var} of the Lyapunov equation is natural for numerics, it is more natural to work in the semigroup framework for the regularity analysis.
 The mild form of the Lyapunov equation reads: Find $L\colon\IT\to\LB(H)$ such that for all $t\in\IT$ and $\phi\in H$